Whiteknight/whiteknight.github.com/drafts/vtable_extend.md

 ---

-A few days ago on IRC we were having a discussion about the new API, and the role that PMC VTABLEs are gong to play in it.
+A few days ago on IRC we were having a discussion about the new API, and the role that PMC VTABLEs are going to play in it.
 The old embedding API provided a series of direct accessors to PMC vtables, in a file called `src/extend_vtable.c`.
 Don't go looking for that file in the repo on github, however. `src/extend_vtable.c` is automatically generated during the Parrot